 Rust Valley Restorers is a Canadian reality series that airs on the History Channel.
-However, the series is also available on the streaming service, Netflix.
+However, the series is also available on the streaming service Netflix.
 The show chronicles the activities of Rust Bros garage’s car restorers who turn the rusty remains of cars into desirable rides.
-It was recently renewed for its second season after its first became an instant hit.
+It was recently renewed for its fourth season.

 The first season debuted on December 6th, 2018.
 Rust Valley Restorers, allows viewers to see Mike Hall and his mechanics in their natural elements.
 To learn more about the cast of the hit series, check out our article.